2021–22 South Challenge Cup: Fifth round

 The fifth round was scheduled to take place on the weekend of 5 March 2022.
-Due to delays in completing the fourth round, the majority of ties were re-scheduled to later dates.
+Due to delays in completing the fourth round, the majority of ties were rescheduled to later dates.

 Draw

 Teams in italics were unknown at the time of the draw.
 Teams in bold advanced to the quarter-finals.

 Matches

 Quarter-finals

 The quarter-finals took place on the weekend of 2 April 2022.